A provost highlights the reason this TAMU institution chose EduNav’s planning solutions

 “TAMUK is an ideal partner for EduNav,” added Andrew Brown, the EdTech provider’s CEO.
 “First, their leadership is committed to a mission mantra of ‘student success.’
 Most importantly, they recognize the integral role that smart technology will play in answering critical completion questions and optimizing every student’s pathway to graduation.
 We are thrilled to amplify the student success outcomes this impressive institution is already driving.”

-Dr. Reinisch will be joining EduNav and Deborah Preston, Ph.D., Provost and Vice President for Academic Affairs at Raritan Valley Community College, for an online panel discussion on May 25th at 2:00 PM ET to share more insight into her experience guiding students from course to career at TAMUK.
-Register for the webinar to hear more about the future of student success according to two higher ed leaders.
+Dr. Reinisch joined EduNav and Deborah Raritan, Ph.D., Provost and Vice President for Academic Affairs at Raritan Valley Community College, for an online panel discussion to share more insight into his experience guiding students from course to career at TAMUK.
+Watch the on-demand webinar to hear more about the future of student success according to two higher ed leaders.

 About Texas A&M University Kingsville